 How did group therapy sessions emerge from the mire of Youtube comments sections, of all places?
 Well, I think Animal Crossing fosters that sort of emotional investment in others.
 In this game, players live in a village alongside talking animals.
 Though scripted, their dialogue and actions brim with personality; it’s easy to develop an affinity for your NPC neighbors.
 Time also passes concurrently with the real world, adjoining the village’s experience of nighttime, the Spring, and New Year’s Day with our own.
 The shared clock might make the game feel more like an extension of the real world rather than a separate universe, or at the very least deepen the tinge of wistfulness which accompanies an extended leave from the game.
 Since New Leaf was released almost a decade ago, many commenters likely have not visited their village in years, the game’s soundtrack now a landmark in a childhood locale they’ve outgrown.
 Youtube is a popular venue for sharing and accessing video game soundtracks, so it’s natural for those who want to return to these songs to find themselves here, eventually convening semi-anonymously in the comments below the video.

 I remember playing New Leaf at midnight, and getting really emotional as I cried, trying to explain to my villagers that I was okay and that I was the only child in the world that was crazy.
-They all cringed and cried, but I managed to find my way back to my town and this song still stands in my head.
+They all cringed and cried, but I managed to find my way back to my town and this song still stands in my head.-12 AM

 The music in Animal Crossing games changes each hour, making the parallel course of time even more evident.
 For the game’s players, each song evokes a certain time of day: commenters on the video for 7 AM talk about gaming with their schoolmates on the morning bus ride, whereas commenters on the video for 3 AM share creepy moments they remember during all-nighters.
 In other words, some of the memories are specific to not only a certain year in one’s life, but also a mere revolution of the minute hand, the space between a blue sky and one that’s just a bit darker.